azsk/AzTS-docs/01-Setup and getting started/README.md

 #>

 <#

-Note: UIAzureADAppId and WebAPIAzureADAppId is mandatory if you are enabling AzTSUI For '-WebAPIAzureADAppId' and '-UIAzureADAppId' parameter,
+For '-WebAPIAzureADAppId' and '-UIAzureADAppId' parameter,
           (a) use value created for "$ADApplicationDetails.WebAPIAzureADAppId" and "$ADApplicationDetails.UIAzureADAppId" respectively from step 5.
                                     OR